Old car logos: American car companies that went out of business

 Hudson Logo

 The Hudson Car Company, once a leader in the American automobile industry, left an indelible mark during its more than 40 years in business.
 The company eventually went out of business, but not before cementing its legacy.
-That legacy lives on today, thanks in part to a community of collectors who continue to cherish the various Hudson models.
+That legacy lives on today, thanks partly to a community of collectors who continue to cherish the various Hudson models.

 Branding has played a key role in Hudson’s enduring reputation.
 The company chose a visually appealing emblem filled with symbolism.
 At the center of the emblem was a pointed shield surrounded by a semicircular red badge.
 The shield was elaborate, featuring elements such as fragments of a castle and images of seafaring vessels.
-These symbols were not arbitrary; they emphasized Hudson’s historical ties and its relationship to military traditions.
+These symbols were not arbitrary; they emphasized Hudson’s historical ties and relationship to military traditions.

 The emblem acted as a narrative, reflecting the company’s history and principles.
 The castle elements imply a commitment to strength and stability.
 At the same time, the ship elements evoke thoughts of travel and exploration – qualities that resonated with car buyers of the time.